 I love a simple cinnamon tea cake at afternoon tea but, the truth is, I love it even more at breakfast.
 The combination of vanilla cake topped with a generous sprinkling of sugar and cinnamon reminds me of eating a donut, especially when the cake is still warm from the oven.
 While eating cake (or donuts) for breakfast, is not something the doctor would recommend, there’s something about this cake’s simplicity and plainness

+This easy and delicious Fruit Loaf is perfect at breakfast, whether served warm or toasted.
+Make a double batch and keep one loaf in the freezer!
 If I had to choose my favourite meal of the day, it might have to be breakfast.
 But having just said that, those close to me might sneer and jest, for the truth is, I often value sleep too much to be bothered with breakfast.
-When faced with a busy agenda at the office, I’m often frantically heading out of the door on an empty stomach, only able to face food once I

 On a recent trip to London, I was reminded of my fond affection for Devonshire Tea, essentially a scone served with jam and cream.
 In fact, my desire for a daily scone fix made me brave enough to venture into a café on my lonesome most afternoons, just so I could sit down to a proper cup of tea with a plate of warm scones.
 There is nothing more restorative if you have

 I had a sudden inkling to make crumpets the other day, somewhat unusual because I was only ever a mild fan of these yeasted breads when I was a child.
 My memories of crumpets are of the shop-bought kind which were round, thick and spongy in texture.
 Once lightly toasted, a generous slather of butter was obligatory, as was a good dollop of runny honey or jam.
 As a child, perhaps the allure